 Obesity in dogs

-Obesity in dogs has become a growing issue.
-So many dogs have problems with their weight, but the good news is very often it’s a slight change that can make all the difference.
+Obesity in dogs is an increasingly common issue.
+So many dogs have problems with their weight, but the good news is that very often, a minor change to how you feed them can make all the difference.

 Do you treat too much?